opnsense/docs/source/manual/how-tos/stunnel.rst

 ..
 Note::

-    The example setup assumes a proxy server is already configured and funcitonal.
+    The example setup assumes a proxy server is already configured and functional.

 Configure the server
 ------------------------